I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Anna Lazowski, illustrated by Penny Neville-Lee

 Written with compassion and care, a thoughtful story about a little girl who visualizes her depression as a way of learning to cope.
 Published by Kids Can Press, 2023.
+Designed by Marie Bartholomew.

-“… an empathetic and quietly profound portrait of a child’s emotional struggles” —Kirkus Reviews
+“… an empathetic and quietly profound portrait of a child’s emotional struggles…” —Kirkus Reviews

 What If I’m Not a Cat?